galaxyproject/training-material/topics/digital-humanities/tutorials/solar-eclipse-frequency/tutorial.md

 >    - *"Number of header lines to skip"*: `1`
 > 2. Click *"Run Tool"*.
 >
+>    > <comment-title> About the parameters </comment-title>
->    > <comment-title>You have to set the number of header lines to 1 in order to skip the header.
-The condition states that the value in column 6 of the file has to be greater than or equal to 0.8</comment-title>
+>    > You have to set the number of header lines to 1 in order to skip the header.
+>    > The condition states that the value in column 6 of the file has to be greater than or equal to 0.8
+>    {: .comment}
 >
 {: .hands_on}
->

 > <question-title></question-title>
 >
 > 1. What has to change in the condition if the import file has no header?